What happens when you cross a business intelligence expert, a graduating college senior, and an endlessly curious leader?

 This is what our trio set out to explore.

-The resulting six weeks led to countless conversations between the three of them, toying around with how you could create a personality test that could objectively measure data points within personality, and how it could benefit BOTH job seekers and companies who are hiring.
+The resulting six weeks led to countless conversations between the three of them, toying around with how you could create a personality test that could objectively measure data points within the personality, and how it could benefit BOTH job seekers and companies who are hiring.

 The result was Workzinga.